bitovi/react-native-pmo/README.md

 npm run ios
 ```

-It will open the emulator or browser for you as needed but it will not start the dev server, so the app will show an error.
+It will open the emulator or browser for you as needed but it will not start the dev server, so the app will show the error "There was a problem loading the project.
+Failed to connect."
 As long as the app opens on the device, this was a success.

 ### Running